Responsible pet ownership

 Under the Companion Animals Act, this means supporting pet owners to micro-chip, register and de-sex their pet at an early age.
 These key steps are what makes sure that lost pets get home safely, that pets stay healthy and well looked after and that unwanted pets are not surrendered to shelters or become strays.
 They also help ensure that the infrastructure to support responsible ownership, whether it be the council rangers, off-leash parks, or council shelters, is in place and is properly resourced.

 That committee held three public hearings receiving evidence from 42 witnesses as well as 344 written submissions, a petition containing 3000 signatories and more than 2,200 emails and letters.
-The Bill also responds to community feedback received in late 2017 through the review of the Companion Animals Regulation 2008.
+The Act also responds to community feedback received in late 2017 through the review of the Companion Animals Regulation 2008.

 Managing dangerous dogs

-- A key feature of the Bill is changes to better protect the community from dangerous dogs and make it easier for council rangers and enforcement agencies to take action against problem pets and irresponsible pet owners.
+- A key feature of the Act is changes to better protect the community from dangerous dogs and make it easier for council rangers and enforcement agencies to take action against problem pets and irresponsible pet owners.

-- As a further disincentive to owning problem dogs and encourage dog owners to manage their behaviour, the Bill will introduce $195 annual permits for dogs that are of a restricted breed or declared to be dangerous.
+- As a further disincentive to owning problem dogs and encourage dog owners to manage their behaviour, the Act will introduce $195 annual permits for dogs that are of a restricted breed or declared to be dangerous.

 - Changes will also allow authorities to define what a ‘serious injury’ is for the purposes of declaring a dog as menacing and imposing control requirements on them.
 This will also help council officers manage problem dogs and reduce attacks.